-MEPS has a complex sample design.
+The MEPS is based on a complex sample design.
 To obtain estimates of variability (such as the standard error of sample estimates or corresponding confidence intervals) for MEPS estimates, analysts need to take into account the complex sample design of MEPS for both person-level and family-level analyses.
 Several methodologies have been developed for estimating standard errors for surveys with a complex sample design, including the Taylor-series linearization method, balanced repeated replication, and jackknife replication.
 Various software packages provide analysts with the capability of implementing these methodologies.
 Replicate weights have not been developed for the MEPS data.
-Instead, the variables needed to calculate appropriate standard errors based on the Taylor-series linearization method are included on this file as well as all other MEPS public use files.
-Software packages that permit the use of the Taylor-series linearization method include SUDAAN, Stata, SAS (version 8.2 and higher), and SPSS (version

-12.0 and higher).
+Instead, the variables needed to calculate appropriate standard errors based on the Taylor-series linearization method are included on this file (as well as all other MEPS public use files).
+Software packages that permit the use of the Taylor-series linearization method include SUDAAN, Stata, SAS (version 8.2 and higher), and SPSS (version 12.0 and higher).
 For complete information on the capabilities of each package, analysts should refer to the corresponding software user documentation.

 Using the Taylor-series linearization method, variance estimation strata and the variance estimation PSUs within these strata must be specified.
 The variance strata variable is named VARSTR, while the variance PSU variable is named VARPSU.
-Specifying a "with replacement" design in a computer software package, such as SUDAAN, provides standard errors appropriate for assessing the variability of MEPS survey estimates.
-It should be noted that the number of degrees of freedom associated with estimates of variability indicated by such a package may not appropriately reflect the actual number available.
-For MEPS sample estimates for characteristics generally distributed throughout the country (and thus the sample PSUs), one can expect at least 100 degrees of freedom for the 2009 full year data associated with the corresponding estimates of variance and usually substantially more.
+Specifying a "with replacement" design in one of the previously mentioned computer software packages will provide estimated standard errors appropriate for assessing the variability of MEPS survey estimates.
+It should be noted that the number of degrees of freedom associated with estimates of variability indicated by such a package may not appropriately reflect the number available.
+For variables of interest distributed throughout the country (and thus the MEPS sample PSUs), one can generally expect to have at least 100 degrees of freedom associated with the estimated standard errors for national estimates based on this MEPS database.